axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 #.
 Store path of start process just created above when creating a task.
 There are 2 ways to perform this:

-   * Use the ``SetAdditonalCaseDetailPage.p.json`` callable process, and pass the friendly URL of this process as a parameter.
+   * Use the ``SetBusinessDetailsPage.p.json`` callable process, and pass the friendly URL of this process as a parameter.

       |set-additonal-case-detail-page-callable-process|

-   * Use public API ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(BusinessDetailsDTO)``.
+   * Use public API ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(String)`` or ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(BusinessDetailsDTO)``.
 See the Public API for more detail.

       |customize-case-detail-with-public-api|

       .. tip::
          Public API also supports external links in case the business detail site is outside of Axon Ivy.
          You can replace the path value with any URL then Portal will take care of the rest.
-Eg: ``.path("https://google.com")``
+Eg: ``BusinessDetailsAPI.create("https://google.com")``

 Customization
 -------------